Abdo-hasen/PHP_Restaurant/README.md

 3. **Delete Outdated Items**:
    - Remove outdated items from the inventory to keep it up-to-date.

-It’s generally a good idea to add screenshots in a **separate section** rather than embedding them directly into the detailed documentation.
-This keeps the documentation clean and focused on explanations, while the screenshots section can visually showcase the system's functionality.
-Here's how you can structure it:

 ---

 ## 5. Screenshots 📸